guardian/csnx/libs/@guardian/source-development-kitchen/src/react-components/popover/README.md

-# StarRating
+# Popover

-Displays a rating, 1-5, using star SVGs.
-See the accompanying stories for visual examples.
+Displays a popover component, with text and optional CTA button as well as a dismiss button.
+Positioned absolutely relative to its nearest positioned ancestor.

-📣 For more context and visual guides relating to `StarRating` usage, visit the [Source Design System website](https://www.theguardian.design).
+📣 For more context and visual guides relating to `Popover` usage, visit the [Source Design System website](https://www.theguardian.design).

 ## Install